yeremiadio/terra-test-webapp/README.md

 # React FE Template

 ## Please Upgrade the library as latest version first before init the project

-This template was latest updated at Monday, 12th February 2024
+This template was latest updated at Tuesday, 15th February 2025

 ## Start & Run Project

 - Clone the project from git repository using SSH clone.

 In the project directory, you can run: